 This curious Neo-Islamic style palace was built in 1927 by architect Enrique Atencia and is currently an icon of the Costa del Sol.

 We hope that these checklists for living in Benalmadena have been useful.
+If you want more information about what to see in Benalmádena you can take a look at our post about places to see in Benalmádena.
 If you need more information about Costa del Sol, we recommend you to read our article about 10 trendiest restaurants in Malaga.